HMS Theseus (1892): Service history

 Theseus was rearmed, along with bulges to her hull, which were added to enable her to take part in the Dardanelles Campaign.
 In 1916 she was deployed to the Mediterranean and was then sent to the White Sea.
-In 1918 she was sent to the Aegean Sea to be charged with the mundane task of being a depot ship.
+In 1918 she was sent to the Aegean Sea to become a depot ship.
 In 1919, Theseus had her final deployment, when she was sent to the Black Sea.
 She returned to the UK in 1920 and was scrapped the following year in Germany.